 The table, Total Warehouse Cost Per Order, shows 20 direct companies back end fulfillment expenses including direct and indirect labor, occupancy and packing materials.
 Total Warehouse Cost Per Order column does not include shipping costs nor does it include any offset for shipping and processing revenue.
 The reason for excluding these is that they distort comparisons because of average package weight and distance.

 All these businesses have been 1.5 and 2.5 items per order.

-Source: F. Curtis Barry & Company Benchmarking and ShareGroup data.
+Source: F. Curtis Barry & Company Benchmarking data.

 The illustration shows 20 direct companies back end fulfillment expenses including direct and indirect labor, occupancy, packing materials.
 All companies average between 1.5 and 2.5 items per order.
 Total Warehouse Costs Per Order does not include shipping costs or any offset from shipping and processing revenue which would distort the cost per order.
 While external benchmarking will give you valuable insight into other's practices, the best benchmark is against yourself.